YatingH/YatingHuang/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Yating Huang and my interest fields lie in Behavioral/ Experimental Economics, Applied Economics and Game Theory.
+My name is Yating Huang and my interest fields lie in Behavioral, Experimental Economics, Applied Economics and Game Theory.
 I got the bachelor's degree of Economics at XMU where lies in south part of China.
 And then I went to Seoul National University for boarding my field of research and master's degree.
 During the master's period, I worked as a teaching assistant for Economics Mathematics and Studies in Microeconomics,

 A data-driven personal website
 ======